Troj80/Magisk-Files/README.md

 Do not use `MagiskRelease.apk` instead use `MagiskDebug.apk`.
 Options like Hide the Magisk app, Magisk-Module-Repository, Check Safetynet does not work with MagiskRelease APK.
 Latest version of App is also **N/A** with MagiskRelease APK.
 Difference in Magisk VersionCode cause this issue.
 Hence prevent certain features.
 This can be fixed by updating
 Magisk Update Channel.
-For magisk installation either use `MagiskRelease.zip` or `MagiskDebug.zip` package.
+For magisk installation, only use `MagiskRelease.zip` package.
+Avoid installing `MagiskDebug.zip` package.
 Keep in mind **Debug Package** known to generate additional logs.

 > **Completely uninstall previous Magisk before installing custom Magisk build.
 Even switching between custom Magisk builds also require full uninstall.**